-For heavy duty SEAVEY (C24HD) or heavy duty CHAPARRAL (C14FHD) feed assembly please refer to page 9 and page 10.
+For heavy duty SEAVEY (C24HD) or heavy duty CHAPARRAL (C14FHD) feed assembly please refer to page 10 and page 11.

 For CHAPARRAL type feeds, refer to Figure #10.
 Slip the feed strut into a tab on the collar and line up the two holes.
-Insert the 2 - 5/16" x 3/4" bolts into the holes and tighten with the 5/16" nuts.
-Proceed with all four struts then check focal length and tighten down.
-Use every fourth hole.
-The actual focal length should be 1/4" inside the waveguide for C-band and 1/8" for Ku band.
-5/16" x 3/4" Bolt
+Insert the 2-5/16" x 3/4" bolts into the holes and tighten with the 5/16" nuts.
+Proceed with placing all four struts in every other hole, then check and measure the focal length according to instructions and tighten down.
+Be sure your focal length is set correctly and you're looking at the center of the dish.
+On a Chaparral style feed the actual focal length should be 1/4" inside the waveguide for C-band and 1/8" for Ku band.
+Seavey recommends the focal length is measured to front of the scalar ring.